1983: Larry Bell began homebrewing, later opens homebrew supply store.

 Upper Hand Brewery

 On April 25, 2013, Upper Hand Brewery – a division of Bell’s Brewery, Inc. – was officially announced.
-This new project will be located in Escanaba, in Michigan’s Upper Peninsula, where a variety of unique beers will be brewed and bottled for distribution across the UP as well as in adjacent northern states.
-It will open in 2014.
+This new brewery is located in Escanaba, in Michigan’s Upper Peninsula.